 A rare but deadly mosquito virus infection has Massachusetts towns urging vigilance

-A rare but deadly disease spread by mosquitoes has one town in Massachusetts closing its parks and fields each evening
+One town in Massachusetts is closing its parks and fields each evening.

 A rare but deadly disease spread by mosquitoes has one town in Massachusetts closing its parks and fields each evening.
 Four other towns are urging people to avoid going outdoors at night.